hayj/DeepStyle/README.md

 To get the datasets (i.e. the *R-set* and 22 main *U-sets*), please send me a private message or create a new issue in the repository.

-The DeepStyle model (pretrained *DBert-ft*) is available at available at <https://drive.google.com/file/d/1Y9TMjj04fVhNuJnhzaM4Wmn2CQfZ8r8U/view?usp=share_link>.
+The DeepStyle model (pretrained *DBert-ft*) is available at <https://drive.google.com/file/d/1Y9TMjj04fVhNuJnhzaM4Wmn2CQfZ8r8U/view?usp=share_link>.

 ## Installation